mazurabk/kallas/README.md

 ### Hello!
 I'm Kallas 👋

-I am a Computer Scientist, software craftsman and product engineer.
+I am a Computer Scientist and Software Craftsman.
 - Checkout my [website](https://kallasmazura.com) to learn more about me.